 (3) Repayment.
 As a condition of each CBH Loan for an Eligible Project, the agreement for use of the affected property shall provide for repayment to the commonwealth at the time of disposition of the property in an amount equal to the commonwealth's proportional contribution from community based housing to the cost of the development through payments made by the state agency making the contract.

 (4) Purchase Option and First Refusal Option.
-As a condition of each CBH Loan, DHCD shall be granted a purchase option and a first refusal option to purchase the Project, or if funded under the CBH 3 Legislation, CBH Units, in accordance with the following terms:
+As a condition of each CBH Loan, DHCD shall be granted a purchase option and a first refusal option to purchase the Project, or if funded under the CBH 3 or CBH 4 Legislation, CBH Units, in accordance with the following terms:

 Purchase Option.
 Upon the expiration of the term of the affordability restrictions imposed in the Land Use Restriction for a Project funded under the CBH 1 or CBH 2 Legislation, DHCD shall have an option to purchase the Project from the Developer/owner at a price equal to the then-current appraised value of the Project less the total outstanding balance of all principal, interest and any other charges payable under the CBH Loan.
-Upon the expiration of the term of the affordability restrictions imposed in the Land Use Restriction for CBH Units developed with funds under the CBH 3 Legislation, DHCD shall have an option to purchase the CBH Units from the Developer/owner at a price equal to the then-current appraised value of the CBH Units less the total outstanding balance of all principal, interest and any other charges attributable and payable under the CBH Loan.
+Upon the expiration of the term of the affordability restrictions imposed in the Land Use Restriction for CBH Units developed with funds under the CBH 3 or CBH 4 Legislation, DHCD shall have an option to purchase the CBH Units from the Developer/owner at a price equal to the then-current appraised value of the CBH Units less the total outstanding balance of all principal, interest and any other charges attributable and payable under the CBH Loan.
 The appraised value of the Project shall be determined in the manner described in the CBH Legislation and in accordance with the CBH Guidelines and DHCD policies, as applicable.
 DHCD may exercise the Purchase Option by sending notice to the Developer/owner of its intention to exercise the Purchase Option by certified mail and recording/filing a copy of such notice in the Registry of Deeds or Registry District of the Land Court within 120 days after the expiration of the term of the affordability restrictions imposed by the Land Use Restriction.
 If DHCD fails to exercise the Purchase Option by such option exercise deadline, DHCD shall automatically be deemed to have waived the Purchase Option, and such Purchase Option shall automatically terminate.